volumio/volumio-plugins/plugins/miscellanea/brutefir2/readme.md

 - What is not working :

 Bauer filter may conflict with softvol
-To use with i2s dac, it require some tweak in volumio, let me know if you need help for this point Can't use hardware volume control of the dac because volumio can't do that (yet).
+To use with i2s dac, it require some tweak in volumio, let me know if you need help for this point.
+With autoconfigured dac you should have no problem....
 Equalizer appears on several lines